sailfishos-chum/pcre2/README_Chum.md

 Previously to Sailfish OS 4.6, there was no officially shipped package for `pcre2`, so Chum is free to provide one.

+4.6 now introduced a `pcre2` package, and Chum must not provide packages which replace upstream ones, so we need to take care no pcre2 package is available.

 Ensuring that the package does not clash with upstream SailfishOS:

  1. The spec file has a section at the top that disables building on OBS for